The ultimate Outback NSW experience

 Getting Here

-Whatever you do – do not solely use a GPS navigation system – look at a road map too!!
+Whatever you do – do not solely use a GPS or in car sat navigation system – look at a road map too!!
 They are riddled with faults in outback areas and will send you hundreds of km out of your way.
 Trilby Station is located on the west/north side of the river, between Louth and Tilpa.

 From Louth:

-Cross the Darling River and after 3km turn left at the T section.
+Cross the Darling River on Weelong Rd and after 3km turn left at the T section onto Toorale rd.
 Sign here says Trilby 19kms.
-Follow for 19km and turn left at the Trilby Station mailbox and large billboard.
+Follow for 19km and turn left at the Trilby Station large billboard.
+Louth To our mailbox is now sealed.
 It is 3km from here to the Homestead and accommodation complex.
+Our actual address is 10965 Toorale Rd Louth,…. but GPS don’t always get it right and they may even try and send you down the wrong side of the river.

 From Tilpa:

-Follow the Tilpa to Louth road on the western side of the river for approx 70km.
-On your right you’ll see the Trilby Station mailbox and large billboard.
+Follow the Tilpa to Louth road (Toorale Rd) on the western side of the river for approx 70km.
+On your right you’ll see the Trilby Station large billboard.
 Turn right here and follow 3km into the Homestead and accommodation complex.
+Our actual address is 10965 Toorale Rd Louth.

 Driving to Louth